bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 BigCommerce's V3 REST API does not require products to be associated with a category during creation.
 You can add new products to a catalog without a category, which can be assigned later if desired.
 A store's category can contain multiple products or no products at all and still be valid.

 You can associate products with multiple categories.
-A product associated with categories does not currently have any priority or weighted order (there's no “primary category”).
+A product associated with categories does not currently have any priority or weighted order (there's no "primary category").
 The absence of priority or weighted order makes it difficult to integrate with some external systems that might wish to use a product's categories to map to a category structure.

 ```http
 POST https://api.bigcommerce.com/stores/{store_hash}/v3/catalog/categories